-The soubrette soprano is considered a sub-voice ot the soprano.
+The soubrette soprano is considered a sub-voice to the soprano.
 Light, bright, and playful soubrette soprano voices tend to be a fraction lower than other sopranos, but not as low as contralto or alto female voices.

 Can singing lessons in Melbourne give me the voice range of my favourite singer?